top of page

 Natura Institute of Ecology and Medicine’s Tending Residency

-Would you like to live close to nature, while learning to tend land in a regenerative way?
-Are you interested in healing, resilience, permaculture, and living in an ecological way?
+Would you like to live close to nature, learn about the healing found in this connection, and about tending land in a nature-attuned way?
+Are you interested in healing, resilience, and living in an ecologically?
 Our Tending Residency may be for you!
-This residence program is an opportunity to live in this healing Garden, participate in programs here free of charge, and learn to grow food and tend land regeneratively.
+This residence program is an opportunity to live in this healing Garden, learn about and experiencing the medicine cultivated here, while growing food and tending land in a sustainable, ecological way.

 Natura is located in the beautiful Commonweal Garden in Bolinas, California.
 The programs here explore the healing that comes from being in relationship with nature, and with each other.
-The garden is located on 17 acres in the Point Reyes National Seashore, which is Coast Miwok land.
-It has been lovingly tended for many years, and is a mature permaculture garden with elements such as a medicinal food forest, orchards, and herbal medicine garden.
-The land is a supportive environment for healing, learning, and personal growth, with opportunities to tend soil, plants, and animals (currently chickens) The surrounding wild land is accessible via trails to inspiring vistas, secluded sit spots, and wild beaches.
+The garden is located on 17 acres in the Point Reyes National Seashore, on unceded Coast Miwok land.
+It has been lovingly tended by many over the years, and is now a nature-placed healing and retreat center, with permacultural elements such as a medicinal food forests, orchards, and herbal medicine garden.
+The land is a supportive environment for healing, learning, and personal growth, with opportunities to tend soil, plants, and animals (currently chickens), and self.
+The surrounding wild land is accessible via trails to inspiring vistas, secluded sit spots, and wild beaches.

 Room & Buildings: The 10x10 room we have for rent is located in a beautiful, natural cob building.
 It is a duplex- you would be sharing with building with another person, with the rooms separated by a wall.
 There is a beautiful porch overlooking the garden, from which you can see and hear the ocean.
 It’s important to note there is no wifi in the buildings.
 Residents share a kitchen and living room in "the bunkhouse" (where wifi is available).
 There are 3 others that share this space, providing opportunity to engage in communal living and agreements.
 On rare occasion, groups that rent the garden will use this kitchen to cook for their program attendees.
 Please note that all residents of the garden currently use port-o-potties in lieu of toilets, and accommodations are rustic and close to nature.
 We hope to have composting toilets in the near future.
 You will have access to a beautiful greenhouse bath & shower that is shared between 6 people.
 There are laundry machines in the bathhouse as well.